Cypress Spring Bio

 One thing is for sure when it comes to country fans: They can smell BS from a mile away.
-But that’s not a problem for rising trio Cypress Spring.
+But that’s not a problem for rising country rap duo, Cypress Spring.
 With them, what you see is what you get.

-On American White Trash, their second full-length album for Average Joes Entertainment, the country-rapping threesome of Kalan Miller, Paul Roche and Tyler Ackerman stand tall for who they are and what they believe in – things like hard work and family, patriotism and getting wild – and they do it with a next-gen fusion of blue-collar sounds.
+On American White Trash, their second full-length album for Average Joes Entertainment, Cypress Spring stands tall for who they are and what they believe in – things like hard work and family, patriotism and getting wild – and they do it with a next-gen fusion of blue-collar sounds.

 Simply put, Cypress Spring is as country as it gets, and you can’t fake that.

-“We’re just a group of average guys with the same passion for music,” Miller explains.
+“We’re just average guys with the same passion for music,” band member Kalan Miller explains.
 “We believe strongly in being yourself and not conforming with what everyone else thinks is status quo.
 Stand out and dare to be different.”

-“We’re about doing it the right way,” Ackerman adds.
+“We’re about doing it the right way,” Tyler Ackerman, the other half of the duo, adds.
 “Meaning, do it for what you love, not what others want you to do.
 Stay true to your roots.”

-Natives of the tiny Florida panhandle town of Vernon (population 800), the band has been different from the very beginning.
-With their swaggering mix of country soul, hard-rock energy and hip-hop attitude, fans first discovered Cypress Spring when “Denim” – the title track to their loud and proud 2015 album debut – was featured on the CMT reality series Party Down South … and since then the milestones have flown by.
+Natives of the tiny Florida panhandle town of Vernon (population 800), the duo has been different from the very beginning.
+Initially starting out with a third member, Paul Roche, the duo has a swaggering mix of country soul, hard-rock energy and hip-hop attitude.
+Fans first discovered Cypress Spring when “Denim” – the title track to their loud and proud 2015 album debut – was featured on the CMT reality series Party Down South … and since then the milestones have flown by.

 “We came a long way from the first album, and I think this is gonna push us to the limit that we want to be at,” Ackerman says.
 “We want to get the top, we want to be on TV and on the radio – we want everything – and this album is the start of it.”

 Recording with a live band for the first time, American White Trash highlights each facet of a sound so of-the-moment, it’s currently taking over the mainstream.
 But with muscular guitars and rolling banjos standing shoulder-to-shoulder with fat bass lines and thumping beats, Cypress Spring is no bandwagon act.
-Miller is the fiery rap specialist, while Roche wields his six string like a lethal weapon and Ackerman’s mellow vocal acts like an ice cube in a glass of whiskey.
-Meanwhile, each member contributes to the band’s in-your-face songwriting – undeniable proof of their focus on what’s real.
+Miller is the fiery rap specialist, Ackerman’s mellow vocal acts like an ice cube in a glass of whiskey.
+Meanwhile, both members contribute to the band’s in-your-face songwriting – undeniable proof of their focus on what’s real.

 On the twangy leadoff track “America,” that much is obvious.
 Created when the guys sat down and started running through “the most redneck things we’ve ever done,” the dobro-hooked anthem features a laundry list of red-white-and-blue rhymes and the full Pledge of Allegiance in its bridge, but Miller stresses they’ve got no interest in politics.